Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

     * If there are local disk drives on the node, use them.
     * If there is a lot of RAM available, create volumes from memory.
-    * If lustre is available, use lustre mounts.
+    * If there is high speed network storage available, it may be beneficial to use it.

+    NOTE: A Lustre filesystem may have issues when used for RPM installations.
+If Lustre is used and there are issues with RPM installations, consider using a different filesystem for `/var/tmp` and `/tmp`.

 1. Network access.